FredrikNM/Fys3150/README.md

 If you are familiar with python there is a link below so you can download the code for
 the animation, and drag the picture around in different angles.
 You could then see some
 planets which we dont see here, Neptune and Uranus, and simulate it for a longer period.
+At the bottom it is also a "zoomed" in version.
 <p align="center">
   <img src="Solar_system.gif">
 </p>